 About the Host School

-Founded in September 1942, Fuyang High School is a well-established State key school with an outstanding reputation based on the excellent academic record of its students, as well as the excellent quality of the teaching staff.
-In January 1996, the school was approved by the Zhejiang Education Committee as one of the first-class key high schools.
-The school enrolls students from all over the Hangzhou area and Zhejiang province.
-There are more than three thousand students ranging in age from 16 to 18.
-With "Diligent, Realistic, Positive, Creative" as the motto, and "Help set every student on the road to success" as the goal, the school is operated in accordance with laws, and managed with morality.
-With the scientific management, the school spares no effort in building a national school of high standards and unique features.
-Fuyang High School has a long history of developing students who have an international outlook.
-The school was one of the first schools in Zhejiang Province to employ native English speakers in English language classrooms.
-Many of the Chinese English teachers have visited western countries for language training and participated in summer training programs conducted by western teachers.
-The school has long standing sister school relationships with schools around the world and has annual exchanges with those schools.
-The opening of the A.P. program in 2010 was another step in developing students with an international outlook.
+Founded in September 1942, Fuyang High School is a well-established state school with an excellent reputation for high academic achievement.
+In January 1996, the school was approved by the Zhejiang Education Committee as one of the first-class, key high schools in the province.
+The school enrolls students from across the Hangzhou area and from other parts of Zhejiang province, and has more than three thousand students ranging in age from 16 to 18.
+The school has a long history of developing students who have an international outlook and was one of the first schools in Zhejiang Province to employ native English speakers in English language classrooms and a number of Chinese English teachers have visited western countries for language training.
+The school has long standing sister school relationships with schools around the world and participates in student exchanges.
+The opening of the AP program in 2010 was another step in developing students with an international outlook.

 About the AP Centre

-The AP Center was initiated in September 2010, with 70 students, five Chinese subject teachers, five foreign teachers and a comprehensive administrative team.
-It has since grown to over 200 students on roll.
-The AP program is a natural fit for a school with a history of many strong international relationships, annual teacher and student overseas exchanges, and English language summer camps.
+The AP Center opened in September 2010, with 70 students, five Chinese subject teachers, five foreign teachers and an administrative team.
+It has since grown to over 230 students and 12 expatriate teachers.
+The AP program is a natural fit for a school with a history of many strong international relationships, teacher and student overseas exchanges, and English language summer camps.
 The Center has its own computer lab, physics and chemistry labs and open access to all other school facilities.
 All foreign teachers in China can agree on one point: Chinese students are a pleasure to teach.
-They are polite, well-behaved and accustomed to structure and self-discipline and therefore, classroom management problems are minor.
-As with most boarding schools worldwide, the student day is carefully planned and very busy, leaving little personal time.
-Though many students are reticent to speak up or pose questions in class discussions, they are willing and even anxious to adapt the student-centered styles and learning activities that promote individual responsibility.
+They are polite, well-behaved and accustomed to structure and self-discipline and therefore classroom management problems are minor.
+As with most boarding schools worldwide, the student day is carefully planned and very busy, leaving little personal time for students.
+Though many students are initially reticent to speak up or pose questions in class discussions, they are willing and even anxious to adapt to the student-centered styles and learning activities that promote individual responsibility.

 Teacher Case Study